shubham1008042/Respberry-Pi3/AWS.md

 5.To verify the policy is attached, on the Details page for the certificate, in the left navigation pane, choose Policies.

-Configure Your Device:
+Step 6: Configure Your Device:

 All devices must have a device certificate, private key, and root CA certificate installed in order to communicate with AWS IoT.
 Consult your device's documentation to connect to it and copy your device certificate, private key, and root CA certificate onto your device.

-View Device MQTT Messages with the AWS IoT MQTT Client :
+Step 7: View Device MQTT Messages with the AWS IoT MQTT Client :

 1.In the AWS IoT console, in the left navigation pane, choose Test.